South African constitutional litigation: Standing

-Direct horizontal and vertical application of the Bill of Rights
+Direct horizontal and vertical application

 Traditionally, a bill of rights confines itself to regulating the "vertical" relationship between the individual and the state.
 This is not a relationship of equality.
 The state is far more powerful than any individual.
 If not protected by a bill of rights against abuse of the state's powers, the individual would be "in an extremely vulnerable position."
 The 1996 Bill of Rights performs this traditional task of protecting individuals against the state by imposing a duty on all branches of the state to respect its provisions.
 The 1996 Bill of Rights goes further than is traditional, however.
-It recognises that "private abuse of human rights may be as pernicious as violations perpetrated by the state."
-For this reason, the Bill of Rights is not confined to protecting individuals against the state.
+The Bill of Rights is not confined to protecting individuals against the state.
 In certain circumstances, the Bill of Rights directly protects individuals against abuses of their rights by other individuals, by providing for the direct horizontal application of the Bill of Rights.

 The direct application of the duties under the Bill of Rights is governed by section 8.
 Broadly speaking, section 8(1) deals with direct vertical application.
 It describes the circumstances in which law and conduct of the state may be challenged for being inconsistent with the Bill of Rights.
 Section 8(2), on the other hand, deals with direct horizontal application.
-It sets out the circumstances in which the conduct of private individuals may be attacked for infringing the Bill of Rights.
-Section 8(3) grants powers to the courts to remedy such infringements.

-We are concerned at this point with direct application.
-Recall, though, that the Bill of Rights also applies indirectly on both the vertical and horizontal axes.
+The Bill of Rights also applies indirectly on both the vertical and horizontal axes.
 Indirect application means that, instead of the Bill of Rights' directly imposing duties and conferring rights, rights and duties are instead imposed by the common law or legislation.
 In turn, the development and interpretation of the common law and legislation is influenced by the Bill of Rights.